gicait/DL-for-satellite-image-analysis/README.md

 Created by N. Lakmal Deshapriya for activites of Geoinformatics Center of Asian Institute of Technology, Thailand.

 ## References (for sample data used in exercises)
+* SpaceNet.
+(2018).
+Spacenet on Amazon Web Services (AWS). ”Datasets.”
+The SpaceNet Catalog. https://spacenetchallenge.github.io/datasets/datasetHomePage.html.
+* Huang, G. B., Ramesh, M., Berg, T., & Learned-Miller, E. (2007).
+Labeled faces in the wild: A database for studying face recognition in unconstrained environments (Tech.
+Rep. No. 07-49).
+University of Massachusetts, Amherst.
+* Boguszewski, A., Batorski, D., Ziemba-Jankowska, N., Zambrzycka, A., & Dziedzic, T. (2020).
+LandCover.ai: Dataset for Automatic Mapping of Buildings, Woodlands and Water from Aerial Imagery.
+ArXiv, abs/2005.02264.